TheDemon28/Mini-Dmart/Readme.md

 In compliance with submission guidelines:
 - **Antigravity AI** was utilized as an AI pair-programming assistant during the development of this project.
 - Key areas where AI was used: architectural planning, REST API endpoint boilerplate generation, debugging MongoDB schema indices and CORS options, creating deployment configurations (`render.yaml`), and refining technical documentation.

----

-## 📄 License & Attribution

-Developed for Mini D-Mart evaluation.
-All code licensed under the [MIT License](LICENSE).